 Lots of people make little mistakes when they try to mix ingredients together too fast.
 For example, you could have used a tablespoon when you meant to use a teaspoon.

 Shortening is something that quite a few cookie recipes utilize, but it might be causing your cookies to be puffier than normal.
 Many people have discovered that shortening is not ideal to use, but there is something that you can replace it with.

 You could choose to use unsalted butter instead of shortening when you’re baking cookies.
-This should turn out better if you use unsalted butter, and it’s easy to make this change.
+This should turn out better, and it’s easy to make this change.

 Some people say that using margarine is also going to cause you similar problems.
 You might wish to use margarine instead of butter to try to make things a bit less caloric, but it usually isn’t worth it to do so.

 Consider going with the unsalted butter so that you can have a good baking experience.
-Your cookies will likely be a lot closer to perfect if you’re using butter, and it’s nice to have cookies that are very aesthetically pleasing.
+Your cookies will likely be a lot closer to perfect, and it’s nice to have cookies that are very aesthetically pleasing.

 6 – Using Too Many Eggs